wwillems/wwillems.github.com/_posts/2015-01-24-angular-exploration-sliding-puzzle.md

 This form is based on the MailChimp signup form as described in this great post on onehungrymind <a href="http://onehungrymind.com/build-mailchimp-signup-form-angularjs/">Build a MailChimp Signup Form with AngularJS</a>.

 The code can be found on github.
 The frontend (AngularJS) project can be found <a href="https://github.com/wwillems/swiped.git">here</a>.
 Whereas the backend (rest/node js) project can be found <a href="https://github.com/wwillems/scoreapi.git">here</a>.

+My next post will cover some of the technical stuff I touched upon while building this application.